Blendify/blender-manual/blender_docs/manual/rigging/armatures/posing/bone_constraints/inverse_kinematics/introduction.rst

    The armature IK panel.

 Most the time people will use the *Standard* IK solver.
-There is some documentation for the *iTaSC* "instantaneous Task Specification using Constraints" IK solver here.
+There is some documentation for the :abbr:`iTaSC (instantaneous Task Specification using Constraints)` IK solver here.

 .. seealso::